 A stock market bloodbath saw £37 billion wiped off the FTSE 100 on Friday as a host of weak economic data pummelled shares.

-Sainsbury’s and Asda have offered to sell up to 150 stores as part of efforts to address competition concerns over their £12 billion merger, and claimed that shoppers would be deprived of lower prices should it be blocked.
+Among a sea of red stocks, Sainsbury’s managed to eke out a small gain after the supermarket, along with Asda, offered to sell up to 150 stores as part of efforts to address competition concerns over their £12 billion merger.

 The supermarkets also described the Competition and Markets Authority’s (CMA) provisional findings into the merger, which warned the deal could be blocked unless they sell off significant stores or even one of the brands, as “prohibition in all but name”.

 Sainsbury’s shares were up 0.2p at 236.8p at the close.

 In the lower tiers, Debenhams shares crumbled over 45%, or 1.31p, to end at 1.59p after a day of high drama involving Mike Ashley’s Sports Direct.

 The tracksuit tycoon ramped up his efforts to gain control of Debenhams as the department store chain puts in motion plans to secure £200 million in new funding.

 Crucially, the retailer also announced it will pursue a restructuring plan in a move which could wipe out existing shareholders, including the Sports Direct founder.

 For its part, Sports Direct said it had offered to buy Debenhams’ Danish business, Magasin du Nord, for £100 million.
 The deal would see Mr Ashley become chief executive of Debenhams.

 The pound, meanwhile, was trading higher as currency traders reacted positively to the likelihood of a lengthy Brexit delay and the prospect of Theresa May quitting next week.